chromaway/cc-api-service/README.md

 Indicates that uncolored coins should be taken from address `mpBEGSTSuNeGtKiXqo3V4CocHx8vWSF3Mo`, while colored ones should come from `mz6WNJtK5UKGWP4L7Fp2wH25SbMzrxyM3k`.
 Both P2KH (ordinary) and P2SH addresses are supported.
 (At least I hope so, never tried...)

+Alternatively, inputs can be specified using `sourceCoins`, which gives more fine-grained control compared `sourceAddresses`, which might be relevant to applications which manage their own wallet UTXO set.
+For each color involved in the transaction either `sourceCoins` or `sourceAddresses` should be provided, it is not permissible to provide both of them for a single color.
+A coin can be identified by txId and outIndex:

+     "sourceCoins": {
+        "epobc:b95323a763fa507110a89ab857af8e949810cf1e67e91104cd64222a04ccd0bb:0:0":
+             [{txId: "b95323a763fa507110a89ab857af8e949810cf1e67e91104cd64222a04ccd0bb", outIndex: 0}]
+        }

 `changeAddress` should provide a single address for each color used in a transaction.
 Change address needs to be provided only in case of a partial spend.

 `targets` is an array of targets, that is, outputs transaction should have.
 Each target should include following fields: